benjamin-kraatz/material_segmented_control/README.md

 > **PLEASE NOTE: When using this in Flutter Web, it may cause rendering problems.
 This is probably a problem with the Flutter Web framework and may be fixed in the future.
 There is already an issue available; feel free to discuss [here](https://github.com/beagle-barks/material_segmented_control/issues/13)**

+### Features

+* Disable the selection for all children by setting `selectionIndex` to `null`.
+It un-selects all options.
+* Disable children to being not "clickable" (like setting `onPressed` to null on a button) by setting `disabledChildren`.
+Give it a list with all indices that should be disabled.
+Give it either null or an empty list to not use the disabled feature.

+> I highly recommend to check out the [example project](https://github.com/beagle-barks/material_segmented_control/tree/master/example)!

 ### Documentation